spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 To complete this tutorial, you will need the following items

-- A Spectro Cloud account
+- A Spectro Cloud account.

-- Basic knowledge about containers
+- Basic knowledge of containers.

-- Terraform v1.3.6 or greater
+- Terraform v1.3.6 or greater.

 - A Spectro Cloud API key.
 [To learn how to create an API key](https://docs.spectrocloud.com/user-management/user-authentication/#apikey)

 <br />